Common questions when considering Google AppSheet

 Billing is based on your plan and will either occur monthly or annually.

 Learn more about AppSheet’s pricing here.

-Data stored in AppSheet applications is primarily stored in a location of your choosing, which can either be in a cloud storage service such as Google Sheets, in a cloud database such as Cloud SQL, or in a database of your choosing.
+If you use AppSheet databases, AppSheet will store your data in Google Cloud.
+Otherwise, data stored in AppSheet applications is primarily stored in a location of your choosing which can either be in a cloud storage service such as Google Sheets, or in a cloud database such as Cloud SQL.
 In some cases, AppSheet stores your application data temporarily for performance and to support features such as the audit log.
 You can control these features in the application configuration.